vivekcoh/scripts/windows/vssSnapshot/README.md

 ## On the Windows Host

-1. Install the Cohesity Agent.
+1. Install the Cohesity Agent

-2. If a local firewall is running on the Linux host, ensure that port `50051/tcp` is open for inbound connections from the Cohesity cluster.
+2. If a local firewall is running on the Linux host, ensure that port `50051/tcp` is open for inbound connections from the Cohesity cluster

-3. Copy the scripts into the user_scripts directory under the installation directory of the Cohesity agent, typically `C:\Program Files\Cohesity\user_scripts`.
+3. Copy the scripts into the user_scripts directory under the installation directory of the Cohesity agent, typically `C:\Program Files\Cohesity\user_scripts`

-4. Modify the scripts if necessary to correct the paths if different from the typical path mentioned above.
+4. Modify the cmd scripts if necessary to correct the paths if different from the typical path mentioned above

+5. Modify the ps1 scripts if necessary to exclude any drives that you do not want to snapshot

 ## On the Cohesity Cluster